 Brain Injury Screening Tool: a guide to TBI assessment

-The Brain Injury Screening Tool (BIST) helps health practitioners assess and manage suspected brain injury (or concussion) in people over 8 years old.
+The Brain Injury Screening Tool (BIST) was designed by a working group of GPs, trauma clinicians, allied health professionals, academics, Māori advisors, people with lived experience and service providers to help clinicians assess and manage suspected brain injury (or concussion) in people 8 years of age and older.

 The BIST takes about 6 minutes to complete.